MarioFares/Ebook-Access-Cpp/docs/README.md

 - Executable file should be there

-### Around the Implemenation Directory <a name="implementation"></a>
+### Around the Implementation Directory <a name="implementation"></a>
-Please find descriptions for the following in the implemenation directory:
+Please find descriptions for the following in the implementation directory:
 - `docs`: Contains all documentation files
 - `forms`: Contains .ui files for GUI
 - `headers`: contains .h header files